-Prerequisite: Grade of "Pass" in ESL 080 or equivalent placement or concurrent enrollment in ESL 1A
+Prerequisite: "C" grade or higher or "Pass" in ESL 050 or equivalent placement, or concurrent enrollment in ESL 1A

 This course focuses on the study of English grammar for students whose first language is other than English.
 It is designed as a companion course to the ESL 1A (Accelerated Reading and Writing for English as a Second Language).
 It develops and adds to skills in grammar and sentence structure such as is utilized in ESL 1A.
 Software is utilized to reinforce grammar skills introduced in class.